bzigterman/bzigterman.github.io/projects/weather.md

 - 62°
 - 61° dew point
-- Rain
+- Fog
 - 98% humidity
 - 5 mph wind
 - 100% cloud cover
-- 36 AQI 🟩
+- 35 AQI 🟩
-- 0.41 inches of rain in the past 24 hours
+- 0.44 inches of rain in the past 24 hours
-- 0.5 inches of rain expected in the next 72 hours
+- 0.47 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>